 - the administrative suspension of their driver's license at the DHSMV; and

-- a disciplinary action against their license as a certified educator.
+- disciplinary action against their license as a certified educator.

-After a DUI arrest, your first priority is to hire a good DUI defense attorney to help you fight the DUI case.
+After a DUI arrest, your first priority is to hire a good DUI defense attorney in Tampa, FL, to help you fight the DUI case.
 The four attorneys at the Sammis Law Firm focus on DUI defense.
 As a result, we have represented many teachers and certified educators over the years.

 We understand the reporting requirements and procedures in disciplinary actions that might follow the resolution of the criminal case in court.
 If you report entering a plea or being convicted of a crime, it will trigger a disciplinary hearing that might lead to the Department of Education imposing sanctions against your Florida Educator Certificate.

 The disciplinary action might also be triggered by Florida Statute §1012.797, if a local law enforcement agency is required to report the school employees the arrest to the appropriate school superintendent within 48 hours.
 The arrest must be reported when it involves accusations of child abuse or drug possession.